jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_1.md

 ## U19: Here, there, and everywhere

 The philosophy of not having to be in a directory to do something in that directory, extends to just about any operation that you might want to do in Unix.
 Just because we need to do something with file X, it doesn't necessarily mean that we have to change directory to wherever file X is located.
-Let's assume that we just want to quickly check what is in the Code directory before continuing work with whatever we were previously doing in /Users/yourname/Desktop.
+Let's assume that we just want to quickly check what is in the Data directory before continuing work with whatever we were previously doing in /Users/yourname/Desktop.
 Which of the following looks more convenient:

 	$ cd Data
 	$ ls